sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 It is common, but by no means required, for the couple to present flowers to Mary **after the final blessing**, i.e. after Mass.

+“According to local custom, the bride may make a presentation of flowers to \[the\] Blessed Mother at the Marian altar/shrine while a Marian hymn is sung.” \[3\]

 ### Sources

 \[1\] Friel, David.
 “The Historic Adaptability of the Marriage Rite.” _Corpus Christi Watershed_, 2016, [http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/](http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/ "http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/").

 \[2\] Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
 London: P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").

+\[3\] Biretta Books. _Latin-English Booklet Missal for Nuptial Mass: Biretta Books_. [https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/](https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/ "https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/").
+Accessed 3 June 2019.

-\[3\] Latin Liturgy Association.
+\[0\] Latin Liturgy Association.
 “How to Celebrate the Traditional Latin Mass.” _Latin Liturgy Association_, [http://www.latinliturgy.com/howtotlm.html](http://www.latinliturgy.com/howtotlm.html "http://www.latinliturgy.com/howtotlm.html").
 Accessed 4 June 2019.

-\[4\] Stice, Fr.
+\[0\] Stice, Fr.
 Randy.
 “An Introduction to the Sacrament of Matrimony and the Nuptial Blessing.” _Adoremus_, 16 Nov.
 2015, [https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/](https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/ "https://adoremus.org/2015/11/15/introduction-sacrament-matrimony-nuptial-blessing/").